 This post comes from a Personal Profitability partner.

 Money matters for many reasons.
 For one thing, money is closely associated with security, stability, and independence.
 Without it, it’s near impossible to plan with any degree of certainty.
 Credit cards feature prominently on the financial spectrum of tools, resources and options.
-A recent article published in the New York Times indicated that the credit card industry is booming.
+An article published in the New York Times indicated that the credit card industry is booming.
 While this bodes well for banks, it’s an ominous sign for consumers.
 Many retirees are now placing an increasing burden of their monthly expenses on credit cards.
 With nothing but Social Security payments coming in, this is a risky proposition.

 In Q3 2017, the biggest 4 banks in the United States – Wells Fargo & Company, JPMorgan Chase, Bank of America Corporation, and Citigroup generated $4 billion in pre-tax income through their credit card operations.
-Another startling statistic headlined earlier this year, when US household credit card debt topped the April 2008 figure at $1 trillion +.
+Another startling statistic headlined earlier in 2017, when US household credit card debt topped the April 2008 figure at $1 trillion +.
 All in all, the number of credit card customers in the US exceeds 171 million people, as reported by TransUnion.
 These statistics are particularly troubling to people who don’t have an innate understanding of how to deal with credit card repayments, credit facilities, or even how to choose one credit card over another.

 What do the Pros Say?

 A credit card comparison page confirms that clients need to shop around for the best deals.
 Financial advisors across the board agree that meticulous selection of credit cards is imperative for keeping costs as low as possible to guard against unreasonable debt to income (DTI) ratios.